-Donate Life Northwest works to provide Oregon's Hispanic population (the 12th largest in the country) with education and access to resources around donation and transplant.
+Donate Life Northwest works to provide Oregon's Hispanic/Latino population (Hispanics constituted 18.3% of the nation's total population) with education and access to resources around donation and transplant.
 The Done Vida Noroeste program works with Spanish-speaking Latino volunteers and community health organizations to provide bilingual and culturally specific education about donor registration, access to transplant, and opportunities to honor the generosity of donor families and the gratitude of recipients.

 The U.S. Office of Minority Health reports that nationally:

-- In 2012, 15% percent of Hispanic Americans waiting for a transplant recieved one.
+- In 2012, 15% percent of Hispanic Americans waiting for a transplant received one.
 Comparatively, 27% of White Americans on the waiting list received an organ transplant.

 - In 2012, only 13.1% of organ donors were of Hispanic American descent.
 This reflects a lower rate of consent for organ donation among this population.